ethereum/go-ethereum/cmd/clef/README.md

 ### UI Implementations

-There are a couple of implementation for a UI.
+There are a couple of implementations for a UI.
 We'll try to keep this list up to date.

 | Name | Repo | UI type| No external resources| Blocky support| Verifies permissions | Hash information | No secondary storage | Statically linked| Can modify parameters|
 | ---- | ---- | -------| ---- | ---- | ---- |---- | ---- | ---- | ---- |